EdgyGuy19/IMAGI/README.md

 ## Configuration

-### Prompt Templates Customization
+### Prompt Templates

 IMAGI uses two prompt template files in the `AI_api` directory to generate feedback:

 - `student.txt`: Controls the format and content of student-facing feedback posted to GitHub issues
 - `teacher.txt`: Used internally for more detailed pedagogical analysis for teaching assistants (not shown to students)

-**IMPORTANT:**
+**IMPORTANT: DO NOT MODIFY THESE PROMPT TEMPLATES**

+The prompt templates are carefully designed and optimized for their specific purposes.
+Modifying them could:
-- Do not change the structure or output format of the prompts.
+- Break the expected output format
-- Teacher prompt feedback is intended for TA reference only and should never be posted as GitHub issues for students.
-It provides comprehensive analysis of all issues in the student's code, which may overwhelm or discourage students if posted directly.
+- Compromise the quality of feedback
-- Always use the student prompt output when creating GitHub issues for students.
+- Cause formatting issues in GitHub issues
+- Result in inconsistent grading

 By default, the system uses the `student.txt` prompt for generating feedback.
 This can be seen in both the API code files: